-- 1. If the voter is listed in the E-Poll Book, the voter does not sign the E-Poll Book.
-The Inspector checks the Affidavit Box.
-Refer to Special Situations on pages 57-63. - 2.
-Place the following items in the red striped Affidavit Privacy Sleeve and direct the voter to a Privacy Booth or BMD.
+3. Place the following items in the red striped Affidavit Privacy Sleeve and direct the voter to a Privacy Booth or BMD.

-- 3. The voter marks the ballot, completes the information on the envelope, places the ballot in the envelope and seals it, and returns the envelope and empty privacy sleeve to the Inspector. - 4.
-It is your responsibility to complete the Inspector portion of the Affidavit Envelope at the bottom of Section D. Use the laminated card as a guide. - 5.
-All Affidavit voters are to be recorded in the Affidavit Ballot and Court Order Log in the grey transport bag. - 6.
+- 4. The voter marks the ballot, completes the information on the envelope, places the ballot in the envelope and seals it, and returns the envelope and empty privacy sleeve to the Inspector. - 5.
+It is your responsibility to complete the Inspector portion of the Affidavit Envelope at the bottom of Section D. Use the laminated card as a guide. - 6.
 Place the sealed Affidavit Ballot Envelope in the Large "A" Envelope in your Supply Cart. - 7.
 If the voter uses an Affidavit Ballot and they are not currently registered to vote, the Affidavit Envelope will serve as a Voter Registration form.
 They do not need to fill out a separate Voter Registration form.